-- (a) the value of any security which is listed on a stock exchange will be the official closing sale price or, if there is no such sale price, the average of the bid and the ask price at that time by the close of trading of the TSX (generally 4:00 p.m., Toronto time) all as reported by any report in common use or authorized as official by the stock exchange; provided that if such last sale price is not within the latest available bid and ask quotations on the Valuation Date, the Manager has the discretion to determine a value which it considers to be fair and reasonable (the "fair value") for the security based on market quotations the Manager believes most closely reflects the fair value of the investment.
+- (a) the value of any security which is listed on a stock exchange will be the official closing sale price or, if there is no such sale price, the average of the bid and the ask price at that time by the close of trading of the TSX (generally 4:00 p.m., Toronto time) all as reported by any report in common use or authorized as official by the stock exchange; provided that if such last sale price is not within the latest available bid and ask quotations on the Valuation Date, the Manager or the valuation agent, as the case may be, has the discretion to determine a value which it considers to be fair and reasonable (the "fair value") for the security based on market quotations the Manager or the valuation agent, as the case may be, believes most closely reflects the fair value of the investment.
 The trading hours for foreign securities that trade in foreign markets may end prior to 4:00 p.m., Toronto time, and therefore not take into account, among other things, events that occur after the close of the foreign market.
-In these circumstances, the Manager may determine a fair value for the foreign securities which may differ from that security's most recent closing market price; - (b) the value of any security which is traded on an over-the-counter market will be the closing sale price on that day or, if there is no such sale price, the average of the bid and the ask prices at that time, all as reported by the financial press; - (c) long positions in debt-like securities and listed warrants shall be valued at their current market value; - (d) the value of any listed security which is subject to a hold period (a "restricted security") shall be the quoted market value less the amount of any purchase discount amortized over the length of the hold period.
-The value of a restricted security that was purchased at a premium will be the closing sale price (as determined pursuant to paragraph (a) above) of the same security which is not restricted; - (e) the value of any security or other asset for which a market quotation is not readily available or to which, in the opinion of the Manager, the above principles cannot be applied, will be its fair value on that day determined in a manner by the Manager in its discretion; and - (f) tax deductions which accrue to Limited Partners shall not be taken into account in making such determination.
+In these circumstances, the Manager or the valuation agent, as the case may be, may determine a fair value for the foreign securities which may differ from that security's most recent closing market price; - (b) the value of any security which is traded on an over-the-counter market will be the closing sale price on that day or, if there is no such sale price, the average of the bid and the ask prices at that time, all as reported by the financial press; - (c) long positions in debt-like securities and listed warrants shall be valued at their current market value; - (d) the value of any listed security which is subject to a hold period (a "restricted security") shall be the quoted market value less the amount of any purchase discount amortized over the length of the hold period.
+The value of a restricted security that was purchased at a premium will be the closing sale price (as determined pursuant to paragraph (a) above) of the same security which is not restricted; - (e) the value of any security or other asset for which a market quotation is not readily available or to which, in the opinion of the Manager or the valuation agent, as the case may be, the above principles cannot be applied, will be its fair value on that day determined in a manner by the Manager or the valuation agent, as the case may be, in its discretion; and - (f) tax deductions which accrue to Limited Partners shall not be taken into account in making such determination.

-If an asset cannot be valued under the foregoing principles or if the foregoing principles are at any time considered by the Manager to be inappropriate under the circumstances, then notwithstanding such principles, the Manager will make such valuation as it considers fair and reasonable and, if there is an industry practice, in a manner consistent with industry practice for valuing such asset.
+If an asset cannot be valued under the foregoing principles or if the foregoing principles are at any time considered by the Manager or the valuation agent, as the case may be, to be inappropriate under the circumstances, then notwithstanding such principles, the Manager or the valuation agent, as the case may be, will make such valuation as it considers fair and reasonable and, if there is an industry practice, in a manner consistent with industry practice for valuing such asset.